Note: information on this page refers to Ceylon 1.0, not to the current release.

 Intersection types

-, Ceylon lets you express the
+Given type expressions X and Y, Ceylon lets you express the

-intersection of instances of those types using the notation X&Y
+intersection of instances of those types using the notation X&Y.

 Enumerated types